-Robert W. Hamblin is Professor of English at Southeast Missouri State University, where he has taught since 1965.
-He first met L. D. Brodsky in 1978, and since that time the two men have worked together to produce Faulkner: A Comprehensive Guide to the Brodsky Collection (5 vols., UP Mississippi, 1982-88) and other books, articles, exhibits, and public lectures based on the materials in the Brodsky Collection.
-Hamblin has served as Director of the Center for Faulkner Studies since its creation in 1989.
+Hamblin first met Louis Daniel Brodsky in 1978, and over the next several years the two men worked together to produce Faulkner: A Comprehensive Guide to the Brodsky Collection (5 vols., UP Mississippi, 1982-88) and other books, articles, exhibits, and public lectures based on the materials in the Brodsky Collection.

-Hamblin has directed Faulkner seminars for both the National Endowment for the Humanities and the Missouri Humanities Council.
-He is one of the originators of the "Teaching Faulkner" sessions at the annual Faulkner and Yoknapatawpha Conference and edits Teaching Faulkner, a newsletter devoted to the teaching of Faulkner works in university, college, and high school classes.
-He has co-edited, with Charles A. Peek, A William Faulkner Encyclopedia (Greenwood, 1999) and A Companion to Faulkner Studies (Greenwood, 2004); with Stephen Hahn, Teaching Faulkner: Approaches and Methods (Greenwood, 2000); with Ann J. Abadie, Faulkner in the Twenty-First Century (UP Mississippi, 2003); with A. Nicholas Fargnoli and Michael Golay, Critical Companion to William Faulkner (Facts on File, 2008); with Melanie Speight, Faulkner and Twain (SE Missouri UP, 2009); and, with Christopher Rieger, Faulkner and Chopin (SE Missouri UP, 2011).
+Hamblin directed Faulkner seminars for both the National Endowment for the Humanities and the Missouri Humanities Council.
+He was one of the originators of the "Teaching Faulkner" sessions at the annual Faulkner and Yoknapatawpha Conference and edited Teaching Faulkner, a newsletter devoted to the teaching of Faulkner works in university, college, and high school classes.
+He has co-edited, with Charles A. Peek, A William Faulkner Encyclopedia (Greenwood, 1999) and A Companion to Faulkner Studies (Greenwood, 2004); with Stephen Hahn, Teaching Faulkner: Approaches and Methods (Greenwood, 2000); with Ann J. Abadie, Faulkner in the Twenty-First Century (UP Mississippi, 2003); with A. Nicholas Fargnoli and Michael Golay, Critical Companion to William Faulkner (Facts on File, 2008); with Melanie Speight, Faulkner and Twain (SE Missouri UP, 2009); and, with Christopher Rieger, Faulkner and Chopin (SE Missouri UP, 2011) and Faulkner and Warren (SE Missouri UP, forthcoming).
 In 1997 he delivered the keynote address at the Faulkner Centennial Celebration in New Albany, Mississippi, Faulkner's birthplace.
-He has presented seminars and lectures on Faulkner in England, the Netherlands, Japan, China, and Taiwan, as well as throughout the United States; and in 2005 he led the online discussion of As I Lay Dying for Oprah Winfrey's "Summer of Faulkner."
+He has presented seminars and lectures on Faulkner in England, the Netherlands, Japan, China, Taiwan, and Romania, as well as throughout the United States; and in 2005 he led the online discussion of As I Lay Dying for Oprah Winfrey's "Summer of Faulkner."
 A native of northeast Mississippi, Hamblin first read Faulkner's works in T. D. Young's Southern Literature class at Delta State University in 1959.
 Later he earned his master's and doctor's degrees at the University of Mississippi in Oxford, Faulkner's hometown, completing both his thesis and dissertation on Faulkner topics under the direction of John Pilkington.